JTBD Analysis, What It Is and How to Do It

 Calculating Opportunity Score or how to analyze JTBD survey results?

-Let’s recall that in the previous story in the series, we created a JTBD survey.
+Let’s recall that in the previous story in the series, we created a JTBD Survey.
 Each JTBD and personal metric is evaluated on 2 scales - importance and satisfaction.

 Now, we can represent both importance and satisfaction with just one number - opportunity score.